zane-chutkow/ColbyForecasting2025/README.md

 ____________________________________________________________________________
 **Monday Jan 13**
  - Lecture: Predicting the distributions of right whales and white sharks in the Gulf of Maine (Camille and Kyle guest lectures)
+ - Discussion: Where does our data come from?
  - **R Tutorial: Background Points**

 **Tuesday Jan 14 10-12**